Luigi30/FruitMachine-Swift/README.md

 # FruitMachine-Swift
-Fruit Machine Apple I emulator, but in Swift
+Soon: Fruit Machine Apple I emulator, but in Swift.

+Now: Half of a 6502 emulator.